Lachlan-Mayne/english-notes/Lachlan's editing space/UoW notes.md

 ## What is cybersecurity?
 Online/offline, digital securing of data/information

-With a house, security involves locks, security cameras, reinforcements etc.
+With a house, security involves locks, security cameras, reinforcements etc. A variety of approaches is used to protect a house, smart/analog devices.
 ## Why do cybersecurity?
 ## Information gathering
 ## Capture the flag (CTF)